Brain damage can occur following a traumatic injury, such as a fall or car accident, or a nontraumatic, acquired injury, such as a stroke.

 - Penetrating injury.
-This is a type of brain injury caused by a bullet, knife, or other sharp object.
-It’s also known as an open head injury.
+This is a type of brain injury where a bullet, knife, or other sharp object penetrates the skull and enters the brain.
+People may also refer to this as an open head injury.

 - Shaken baby syndrome.
-Also known as abusive head trauma, this occurs due to excessive shaking of a young child.
+This type of damage occurs due to excessive shaking of a young child.

-- Brain infections/inflammation.
+- Brain infections or inflammation.
 Infections such as meningitis can cause brain injury.